hhvm/hack-codegen/docs/_docs/classes/codegen-shape.md

 $factory->codegenShape(['foo' => 'string', 'bar' = 'int']);
 ```

+This API is likely to be changed in a future release of Hack Codegen to support
+nesting.

 Manual sections are also supported - to allow additional members to be added,
 call `->setManualAttrID(string $key)` with a key that is unique within each file.